 |Lease||JORC Resources (Millions of tonnes)|

 |Measured and Indicated||Inferred||Total|

-The EIS is available to download online from DPIE’s Major Projects website.
+The EIS, Assessment Report and Development Consent are available to download from the NSW Government's Major Projects website.

 Project Fact Sheets